mzakyr42/sort-visualizer/README.md

 sort-visualizer is a sorting algorithm visualizer written in html,css, and js.

 features:
-- multiple sorting algorithm can run
+- multiple sorting algorihtm can run

 sorting algorithm that have been implemented are:
 1. Bubble Sort